niimatik/holbertonschool-hbnb/part2/README.md

 ## Unittest Documentation

 The following documentation is a spreadsheat of the expectation and resulte of the different test we use on our code.
-In the last column you can see what the actual result we have for the test of this row so if a test not working you can see it there.
+In the last column you can see the actual result we have for the test of this row so if a test not working you can see it there.

 # User unittest documentation